ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 Informational RFC in 2017 {{?RFC8312}} and then as a Proposed Standard in 2023 {{?RFC9438}}.

-BBR is developed as an internal research project by Google, with the first implementation contributed to Linux kernel 4.19 in 2016.
+BBR was developed as an internal research project by Google, with the first implementation contributed to Linux kernel 4.19 in 2016.
-It was described in an IRTF draft in 2018, and that draft is regularly updated to document the evolving versions of the algorithm
+It was described in an IRTF draft in 2018, and that draft has been regularly updated to document the evolving versions of the algorithm
 {{BBR-draft}}.
-BBR is widely used for Google services using either TCP or QUIC, and is also widely deployed outside of Google.
+BBR is currently widely used for Google services using either TCP or QUIC, and is also widely deployed outside of Google.